nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Command Word
 {:.no_toc}
 The Command Word is how you can tell TutorAid what kind of operation you want to do.
-These command words can also be found here [here](#8-command-summary).
+These command words can also be found [here](#8-command-summary).
 All commands must contain a Command Word.

 In the example above, `edit` tells TutorAid to perform an _edit_ operation.